tomdalling/old-tomdalling.com/resources/blog-posts/2013-01-21_04-cameras-vectors-and-input.markdown

 Rotating the cube is from the previous article, so we'll ignore that.

-Let's have a closer look at what happens when the 'S' key is held down:
+Let's have a closer look at what happens when the <kbd>S</kbd> key is held
+down:

 ```cpp
 gCamera.offsetPosition(secondsElapsed * moveSpeed * -gCamera.forward());